epsil/lastpy/README.md

     last.py -g dir -m shuffle playlist.m3u

 This groups the files by folder.
-To sort by the number of listeners instead of the number of plays, use the `-s` option:
+To order by the number of listeners instead of the number of plays, use the `-o` option:

-    last.py -s listeners -m shuffle playlist.m3u
+    last.py -o listeners -m shuffle playlist.m3u

-If `-g` is specified before `-s`, the script will group tracks and then sort them; otherwise it will sort tracks before grouping them (the default).
-The `-s` option can also be used to disable Last.fm sorting altogether (maybe when processing a presorted list):
+If `-g` is specified before `-o`, the script will group tracks and then order them; otherwise it will order tracks before grouping them (the default).
+The `-o` option can also be used to disable sorting altogether (maybe when processing a presorted list):

-    last.py -s none -m shuffle playlist.m3u
+    last.py -o none -m shuffle playlist.m3u

 By default, file paths are absolute.
 For relative paths, specify the base directory with the `-b` option: